hmxmilohax/rb3-pc/README.md

 If everything seems to be working, **I'd also strongly suggest changing RPCS3's log to only display fatal errors** as it gets flooded by excess messages otherwise.

-To do this, **right click in RPCS3's log at the bottom and click on "Fatal"**.
+To do this, **right click in RPCS3's log at the bottom and then left click on "Fatal"**.

 ![A screenshot of RPCS3's game library, showing an updated icon for Rock Band 3.
 It's now using the Rock Band 3 Deluxe icon.](images/cust/logging.png "RPCS3 Fatal Logging")